-Ebonyi and Tales of Violent Deaths
+Ebonyi and Tales of Violent, Mysterious Deaths

 Names of the two slain children were given as Chikamso Ogbaga, a six-year-old boy and Chizaram Ogbaga, four-year-old girl, while the third, who was lucky to have been rescued half dead, is Emmanuel Ogbaga, a two-year-old boy.

+The list of the mindless killings is endless.
+Do we talk about one Chimezie who killed his father because of cooked yam or the woman who murdered her two children or even the five who were not only killed but beheaded.

-When contacted, the state Police Public Relations Officer, DSP Loveth Odah, confirmed the incident.
+The police unfortunately seems helpless in most situation as their function has been confined to confirming the incident as the state Police Public Relations Officer, DSP Loveth Odah, and her boss, the Police Commissioner have been known to answer in recent times.

-“We are aware of the matter and the police are investigating it.
+“We are aware of the matter and the police are investigating it,” has become the language after every bizarre act of blood letting.

+Time is now for the police to wake up to their security duties.